flyteorg/flytesnacks/cookbook/case_studies/feature_engineering/feast_integration/README.rst

 **Feature Engineering** off-late has become one of the most prominent topics in Machine Learning.
 It is the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data.

-**Feast (Feature Store) is an operational data system for managing and serving machine learning features to models in production.**
+** [Feast](https://feast.dev/) is an operational data system for managing and serving machine learning features to models in production.**

 Flyte provides a way to train models and perform feature engineering as a single pipeline.
 But, it provides no way to serve these features to production when the model matures and is ready to be served in production.

-This is where the integration between Flyte and Feast can help users take their models and features from prototyping all the way to production cost-effectively and efficiently. 🚀
+Flyte adds the capability of engineering the features and Feast provides the feature registry and online serving system.
+One thing that Flyte makes possible is incremental development of features and only turning on the sync to online stores when you are confident about the features

 In this tutorial, we'll walk through how Feast can be used to store and retrieve features to train and test the model curated using the Flyte pipeline.